lcrespom/nash/README.md

 - Powerful command history navigation: the `up` and `down` keys navigate the history, showing only the entries that start with the current line.
 The `page up` key displays a menu with all history lines that start with the current line.
+- Directory history navigation: the `page down` key displays a menu with the most recently visited directories, showing only the entries that contain the text in the current line.
 - Interactive tab-completion: pressing tab completes a file name, but if multiple matching files are available, a menu is displayed, letting the user navigate and select the file name.
 - Syntax highlight, clearly coloring the different parts of a command, and warning of potential errors.